zencart/documentation/content/user/first_steps/server_requirements.md

 ## Nginx
 The default Zen Cart distribution contains numerous Apache .htaccess rules to aid in implementing security protections against malicious spoofing and other abuse.

-It also provides nginx conf files at the end of installation which you could manually copy into your nginx master configuration, to provide those same protections.
+It also provides Nginx conf files at the end of installation which you could manually copy into your nginx master configuration, to provide those same protections.

 ## Windows IIS **NOT RECOMMENDED**
 Zen Cart is not regularly tested on IIS.
 We don't recommend IIS, and we don't provide any default-configuration scripts for IIS.